philipkierkegaard/animal_classification/reports/README.md

 --- question 17 fill here ---

+We used four key Google Cloud services in our project: Google Cloud Storage (GCS): GCS was used to store datasets, configuration files, and trained models.
+It provided a centralized and reliable storage solution, ensuring consistency and easy access throughout our workflow.
+Google Artifact Registry: We stored our Docker images for training, evaluation, and API deployment here.
+This allowed us to manage different versions of our containerized applications and ensured consistent environments for all stages of the project.
+Google AI Platform (or Vertex AI): AI Platform was used to run our training and evaluation jobs on scalable cloud infrastructure.
+We specified machine types (e.g., n1-highmem-8) to ensure sufficient resources for efficient execution.
+API Docker Deployment: The Dockerized API, also stored in Artifact Registry, allowed us to serve predictions and interact with our model in a production-ready environment.
+This streamlined the process of deploying the API to Google Cloud.

 ### Question 18

 > **The backbone of GCP is the Compute engine.
 Explained how you made use of this service and what type of VMs**